-- Concept papers shall be submitted in English. - The concept paper may not exceed the page length requirements listed in the concept paper form (Annex A). - Concept papers should be submitted electronically (as an email attachment) to grants@servirsupport.net and the subject should reference "RFA No. ESA001".
+- Concept papers shall be submitted in English. - The concept paper may not exceed the page length requirements listed in the concept paper form (Annex A). - Concept papers should be submitted electronically (as an email attachment) to serviresagrants@rcmrd.org and the subject should reference "RFP No. ESA-03".
 Concept papers should be submitted in MS Word, Times New Roman, Font Size 12.
-Concept papers must be submitted no later than 17:00 Nairobi time on July 21, 2017.
-Late or unresponsive applications will not be considered. - A complete submission will have the following attachments: - ☐ Completed & Signed Concept Paper Form (Annex A)\ - ☐ Completed & Signed Certifications (Annex B)\ - ☐ CVs for Project Personnel (Using the template provided in Annex C) - ☐ A copy of the Applicant's valid legal registration - Please submit all questions concerning this solicitation to the attention of Diya Malani, SERVIR Support Grants Manager, via email to grants@servirsupport.net.
+Concept papers must be submitted no later than 17:00 Nairobi time on 5th May, 2022.
+Late or unresponsive applications will not be considered. - A complete submission will have the following attachments: - ✓ Completed & Signed Concept Paper Form (Annex A) - ✓ Completed & Signed Certifications (Annex B) - ✓ CVs for Project Personnel (Using the template provided in (Annex C) - \checkmark A copy of the Applicant's valid legal registration. - Please submit all questions concerning this solicitation to SERVIR E&SA Grants, via email to serviresagrants@rcmrd.org.
 Questions will be accepted throughout the application process.
-SERVIR will assist applicants in understanding the application process and can provide coaching in application development at the request of applicants. - \ Please note that the concept papers and certifications must be signed by an authorized agent of the Applicant Organization.
+RCMRD/SERVIR E&SA will assist applicants in understanding the application process.

+Please note that the concept papers and certifications must be signed by an authorized agent of the Applicant's Organization.
 An authorized agent is someone who has the legal authority to sign documents on behalf of the organization.